kasslent/clc-digital-skills/_lessons/module-6.2.md

 <div class="details">

+*Pros*: Easier to implement because you don't have to create a separate file.
+Is perfectly fine if you are running some action only one page, for example if you have a photo slider only on the homepage.

+*Cons*: On a multi-page site, the scripts would have to be added to every page.
+If you update it on one page, you would have to copy and paste your changes across the rest of the pages.

 Add a pair of `<script></script>` tags onto the HTML page to enclose the JavaScript code.
 JavaScript can be added anywhere on the page, but it's often recommended to add the scripts to the bottom of the page just before the closing `</body>` tag to allow all the page content to load first.